GSA/fedramp-gov/_posts/2024-07-09-launch-of-the-fedramp-pilot-program.md

 Our first pilot effort will be on a new non-blocking process for reviewing significant changes for new feature additions to existing cloud service offerings (CSOs).
 As we discussed in our  <a href="https://www.fedramp.gov/2024-03-28-a-new-roadmap-for-fedramp/" target="_blank" rel="noopener noreferrer">roadmap release</a>, the goal is to eventually replace the current “significant change request” process with an approach that does not require advance approval for each change.
 We’re piloting this approach because we believe the same security outcomes can be achieved by an alternative approach that empowers cloud providers to continuously deliver and assess improvements using secure and agile delivery and deployment practices.

 <h4>Kicking off with the Agile Delivery pilot</h4>
-We have received remarkable interest and excitement around participating in pilots, and we are kicking off with our <a href="{{site.baseurl}}/agile-delivery-pilot-non-blocking-change-request-phase1/">Agile Delivery pilot focused on new features</a>.
+We have received remarkable interest and excitement around participating in pilots, and we are kicking off with our <a href="{{site.baseurl}}/agile-delivery-pilot-non-blocking-change-request-phase1/" target="_blank" rel="noopener noreferrer>Agile Delivery pilot focused on new features</a>.
 The data gathered from this pilot will help inform program-wide changes to streamline the current change and configuration management processes and shift towards continuous assessment.

 Currently, cloud service providers (CSPs) must go through independent testing and agency approval before rolling out a new feature.
 This could result in negative impacts and opportunity costs, including to the overall security offering of authorized cloud providers:
   1. Agencies see significant delays before getting access to features – including security features – that can help them deliver on their mission.